Parag200/100782088FinalExamICG/README.md

 The reason why the bloom is on the character is because this can give off an effect of the character getting a power up that can block attacks.
 Once the player presses Q to block their character can indicate this by havaing that bloom effect turned on.

+**BONUS RimLighting**

+Code used from Lecture3, Chanigng the color and strength so that it can match the skateboard and environment of mud.

 **REFERENCES**